Configure Elastic Cloud SAML single sign-on

 edit

-After SSO is configured successfully, you may wish to enforce SSO authentication for members of your organization.
+After SSO is configured successfully, you might want to enforce SSO authentication for members of your organization.
 This enforcement requires members to authenticate with SSO through the organization’s SAML IdP and prevents them from logging in by any other methods.
-It ensures that users who have been off-boarded in your IdP can no longer authenticate to Elastic Cloud.
+It ensures that users who have been off-boarded in your IdP can no longer authenticate to Elastic Cloud, and also ensures users have the appropriate role mappings applied at each login.

 If you turn on enforcement, you will be unable to access Elastic Cloud if your IdP is unavailable or misconfigured or there is an Elastic Cloud incident.
 It is recommended that you maintain and store an Elastic Cloud API key with organization owner level privileges so that an administrator can disable enforcement in an emergency.
 Refer to Create an API key.
 You can also open a support issue if you lose access to your Elastic Cloud account.